spudde123/zig-sc2-template/README.md

 5. To build an executable that works on the sc2ai ladder write `zig build -Dtarget=x86_64-linux -Drelease-safe`.
 There is also a .bat file that you can modify to directly generate the zip for ladder.
 The script uses 7z from a certain path currently.

+## Status

+Still lacking important features and possibly buggy.
+Testing it out is fine, but probably better to wait a while before starting a real bot.